mbridak/not1mm/README.md

 sudo dnf install python3-pip portaudio pip install not1mm
 ```

+You can now open a new terminal and type `not1mm`.
+On it's first run, it may or may not install a lovely non AI generated
+icon, which you can later click on to launch the application.

 ### You may or may not get a warning message like